-Making his debut in 1965, he came into real prominence in 1968-69, when the amazing spring in his legs helped him take "screamers", seemingly every time he flew for the ball.
+Making his debut in 1965, he came into real prominence in 1968 and 1969, when the amazing spring in his legs helped him take "screamers", seemingly every time he flew for the ball.

-Sadly, his form for Norwood fell away after the championships, but he was still pursued by VFL clubs and ended up signing with the Melbourne Football Club.
+While his form for Norwood fell away after the championships, he was still pursued by VFL clubs and ended up signing with the Melbourne Football Club.

 Norwood refused several clearance applications, but after Melbourne paid a hefty transfer fee, Molloy made his VFL debut in 1970.

-Despite playing 67 games in six seasons, he only showed glimpses of the 1968-69 form, most of the time being plagued by leg injuries.
+Despite playing 67 games in six seasons, he only showed glimpses of the 1968-69 form and for much of the time was plagued by leg injuries.